splanck/vlibc/vlibcdoc.md

 ### Wide Character Conversion

-`mbtowc` converts a multibyte sequence to a single `wchar_t` and `wctomb` performs the opposite conversion. `wcslen` returns the length of a wide string excluding the terminator.
+`mbtowc` converts a multibyte sequence to a single `wchar_t` and `wctomb` performs the opposite conversion.  `mbrtowc`/`wcrtomb` are stateful variants used by `mbstowcs` and `wcstombs` for converting entire strings.
+These helpers handle ASCII directly and fall back to the host C library when encountering non-ASCII data.  `wcslen` returns the length of a wide string excluding the terminator.

 ## Character Classification